 - Excellent communications skills (oral and written) in English, including editing and writing.

 - Proficiency in French or Spanish is preferred.

-To apply please send your resume and cover letter to firstname.lastname@example.org, by Wednesday, June 5, 2019.
+To apply please send your resume and cover letter to firstname.lastname@example.org.

 JRS/USA is an Equal Opportunity Employer, JRS/USA does not discriminate against any person because of race, color, creed, religion, sex, national origin, disability, age, sexual orientation or any other characteristic protected by the law.
 We welcome applicants from a diverse spectrum of qualified candidates.